Consulta OnLine (periodico online) ISSN 1971-9892

 Rights without regulation

-The article analyses the possibility to outline
+The article analyses the

-protected positions in absence of a corresponding legal provision or also in
+possibility to outline protected positions in absence of a corresponding legal

-contrast with other legal provisions.
-In particular, the author reflects on the
+provision or also in contrast with other legal provisions.
+In particular, the

-ancient issue of the possible contrast between pre-existing fundamental rights
+author reflects on the ancient issue of the possible contrast between pre-existing

-rights, both from a national and from an international point of view, followed
+codification-process of fundamental rights, both from a national and from an

-by a focus on the position of irregular-immigrants and LGBTI persons.
-An
+international point of view, followed by a focus on the position of

-additional paragraph is dedicated to the “rights without regulation in absolute
+the "rights without regulation in absolute terms", such as the

-terms”, such as the “right to live in a couple-condition”, the “right to refuse
+"right to live in a couple-condition", the "right to refuse

 sanitary treatments", the right to access to internet, the right to be